datasolver/GUI_with_PyQt5/README.md

 # gui_trainings

-The python script FunctionPlotter requires PyQt5.
+The python script FunctionPlotter.py requires PyQt5.

 It creates a GUI that allows uset to plot a simple mathematical function, modify the graph, save the graph in different formats, write graph data to .txt file, etc.